Exhausting families of representations and spectra of pseudodifferential operators: Parametric pseudodifferential operators

 To prove (iii), we recall that $T$ is affiliated to $A$, by Lemma \ref{lemma.affiliated}.
 The result then follows from Theorem \ref{thm.spectrum}(1) (See also Remark \ref{remark.spectrum}). \end{proof}

-Operators of the kind considered in this subsection were used also in \cite{ALN2, Connes, DebordLescure, LeschPflaum, MonthubertPierrot, Sc, ScSc}.
+Operators of the kind considered in this subsection were used also in \cite{ALN2, ConnesFol, DebordLescure, LeschPflaum, MonthubertPierrot, SchroheFrechet, SchSch1}.
 They turn out to be useful also for general topological index theorems \cite{EmersonMeyerLast, NT2}.
-A more general class of operators than the ones considered in this subsection were introduced in \cite{AS1, AS2}.
+A more class of operators than the ones considered in this subsection were introduced in \cite{ASkandalis1, ASkandalis2}.
 The above result has turned out to be useful for the study of layer potentials \cite{QiaoNistor1}.
+There are, of course, many other relevant examples, but developing them would require too much additional materials, so we plan to discuss these other examples somewhere else.